About Pathway to Change

 Linda Skinner, MA, LMFT

+I am the owner and founder of Pathway to Change.
 I am a Licensed Marriage and Family Therapist; Children’s Mental Health Specialist; Washington State Approved Supervisor, #LF00002625; and an AAMFT Approved Supervisor.
-I am the owner and founder of Pathway to Change and provide clinical supervision to all of the therapists at Pathway to Change.
-I have a Master of Arts Degree in Marriage and Family Therapy and a Bachelor of Science Degree in Psychology both from Pacific Lutheran University.
+I provide clinical supervision to all of the therapists at Pathway to Change.
+I have a Master of Arts degree in Marriage and Family Therapy and a Bachelor of Science degree in Psychology both from Pacific Lutheran University.
 I am experienced in working with children, adolescents, and adults with a wide range of emotional and behavioral issues.
-I provide therapy from the Pathway to Change Tacoma and Puyallup offices.

 Lori TeSelle-DeLisa, MA, LMFT

 I am a Licensed Marriage and Family Therapist; Washington State Approved Supervisor, #LF60910751; and an AAMFT Approved Supervisor.
-I have a Master of Arts Degree in Marriage and Family Therapy from Pacific Lutheran University and a Master of Science Degree in Human Performance/Sport Psychology from Western Washington University.
-Additionally, I have a Bachelor of Arts Degree in Physical Education/Exercise Science from Western Washington University.
+I provide clinical supervision to all of the therapists at Pathway to Change.
+I have a Master of Arts degree in Marriage and Family Therapy from Pacific Lutheran University and a Master of Science degree in Human Performance/Sport Psychology from Western Washington University.
+Additionally, I have a Bachelor of Arts degree in Physical Education/Exercise Science from Western Washington University.
 I am a children's mental health specialist and I enjoy working with children, teens, adults, couples, and families.
-I provide therapy from the Pathway to Change Puyallup office.

-I am a MS degree candidate working on my Marriage and Family Therapy degree at Capella University.
-I am interning at Pathway to Change Counseling Services and am under the supervision of Linda Skinner, MA, LMFT #LF00002625.
-I hold a Bachelor of Arts degree in Anthropology with a concentration in Ethnology from the University of New Mexico.
+I have my Master of Science degree in Marriage and Family Therapy from Capella University and a Bachelor of Arts degree in Anthropology with a concentration in Ethnology from the University of New Mexico.

 Taking a client-centered approach, I work to assist individuals, couples and families in reaching the goals that they bring with them to therapy.
 I believe that trust and compassion are essential to the success of therapy and my role is to facilitate that relationship of trust.
 I strive to be culturally aware and humble, recognizing that no two people experience life the same way.
 My goal is to help clients find their strengths and resources in a brief, systemic way.
 Some of the models that inform my approach include Narrative Family Therapy and Collaborative Therapy.

-I am a MS degree candidate working on my Clinical Mental Health Counseling degree at Capella University interning at Pathway to Change Counseling Services under the supervision of Linda Skinner, MA, LMFT #LF00002625.
-I hold a Bachelor of Science degree in Business Administration with Marketing Emphasis from Weber State University and a Bachelor of Science degree in Accounting from Central Washington University.
+I have my Master of Science degree in Clinical Mental Health Counseling from Capella University and I hold a Bachelor of Science degree in Business Administration with Marketing Emphasis from Weber State University and a Bachelor of Science degree in Accounting from Central Washington University.

 A benefit in this integrated therapeutic orientation is in the flexibility to work collaboratively with clients whether individually, as a couple, or a family unit designing treatment plans that support the implementation of a variety of therapeutic techniques that are tailored individually to the client's needs and goals.
 Having 31 years of experience coaching, mentoring, and working with children, adolescents, and adults I highly respect, embrace, and value a multicultural perspective recognizing each client comes from a unique cultural and social context which in turn enhances, enriches, and strengthens the counseling experience.

-I work in Solution-Focused and Narrative therapy models, my goals for clients are to find strengths and resources already existing in their life to facilitate change towards a less problem focused future.
+I work in Solution-Focused, Cognitive Behavioral Therapy, and Narrative therapy models.
+My goals for clients are to find strengths and resources already existing in their life to facilitate change towards a less problem focused future.
 I take a systemic approach that involves reviewing how relationships and society can affect an individual,couple, or family's relationships.
 I find the relationship between clients and therapists to be important as I strive to ensure the relationship is built on trust and a thorough understanding of the client experiences.
 Therapy can be an intimidating process to begin, but with help from a positively informed therapist, an individual, couple , or family can make a great progress toward their preferred future.

 sunset